brariden/melpa-gpl-snapshot/melpa/packages/ido-ubiquitous-readme.txt

 functions will not have ido completion even when this mode is enabled.
-Some other functions have ido disabled in them because their packages already provide support for ido via other means (for example, org-mode and magit).
+Some other functions have ido disabled in them because their packages already provide support for ido via other means (for example, magit).
 See `M-x customize-group ido-ubiquitous' and read about the override variables for more information.

 ido-ubiquitous version 3.0 is a major update, including a split into two packages, and some of the configuration options have